Neurohistology & Glial Cells

 | Slow cargo | Cytoskeletal proteins (neurofilaments, tubulin) | N/A |

-Rabies, herpes simplex, poliovirus, and tetanus toxin all exploit retrograde axonal transport (dynein) to reach the CNS.
+Retrograde axonal transport pathogens: rabies (canonical), HSV (retrograde to ganglion for latency, anterograde for reactivation), tetanus toxin.
+Poliovirus reaches CNS primarily hematogenously; retrograde axonal transport contributory.
 Tetanus toxin travels retrograde to inhibitory interneurons, cleaves synaptobrevin → blocks GABA/glycine release → spastic paralysis.

 Glial Cell Types